robertpi/strangelights_new_fornax/posts/achrive/2020/06/05/dotnet-today-tomorrow-and-how-we-go-here.md

 There are still a few nuance when it comes to cross platform support in the .NET world, but I think that's true of most development platforms today.
 This post aims to explain those nuances.

 I looked for a good post to explain the state of .NET to someone outside the .NET community, but I had trouble finding one.
-For example, the [Microsoft .NET blog](https://devblogs.microsoft.com/dotnet/introducing-net-5/) does a great job of explaining the changes coming up in .NET 5 to the .NET community, but it assumes that your already know the difference between .NET Framework and .NET Core which I think most people outside of .NET have no idea about.
+For example, the [Microsoft .NET blog](https://devblogs.microsoft.com/dotnet/introducing-net-5/) does a great job of explaining the changes coming up in .NET 5 to the .NET community, but it assumes that you already know the difference between .NET Framework and .NET Core which I think most people outside of .NET have no idea about.

 .NET Today
 ==========